bongochong/CombinedPrivacyBlockLists/WindowsUtils/README.md

 This directory is for the Windows versions of my script applications.
 All of my GNU/Linux tools have finally been ported.
 They are as follows:

 + [**Windows Hosts File Updater**](/WindowsUtils/WinHostsUpdater/) - Fully automated and easy-to-configure batch script for updating your hosts file from multiple sources.
 Only requirement is Java.
-Pre-configured to work with included templates.
-Runs properly out of the box.
+Pre-configured and works out of the box.

 * [**Windows BitTorrent IP Block Updater (DAT Format)**](/WindowsUtils/WinIPBlockDAT/) - Batch script for automated generation of an IP block list from multiple sources for torrent clients like Halite.
 No additional software needed outside of this repo.
 Pre-configured and runs out of the box.